 The story here is that R. Kelly is a goon for mob boss Mr. Biggs.
 Kelly ends up having an affair with Frank Biggs’s wife Lila Heart (?) played by Garcelle Beauvais (I don’t know R. Kelly’s character name but when just keep calling him R. Kelly).
 Mr. Biggs finds out and beats the shit out of both of them.
 Mrs. Biggs dies and R. Kelly cries about in a hospital gown.
 One point for Mr. Biggs I guess.

 Maybe this was R. Kelly’s plan the whole time.
 Mr. Biggs is now a broken man in “Busted”.
-Where he was people in hospital in “Down Low”, he is now sitting in the dark in his pajamas waiting on his much younger (and cheating) girlfriend.
+Where is used to beat people up and leave them stranded in the desert, he is now sitting in the dark in his pajamas waiting on his much younger (and cheating) girlfriend.
 Frank is calling her friends and double-checking stories and shit.
 R. Kelly wasn’t on the actual song but he does make an appearance (again) as the man cheating with Mr. Bigg’s girl Kandy Johnson of JS (Ronal Isley’s real-life baby mother).
 If R. Kelly’s whole plan was to make Ronald “Mr. Biggs” Isley go out like an old simp, then mission accomplished.

 What’s crazy is that I always wondered if all these songs were really connected but “Showdown” confirms that.
 Mr. Biggs hums “Contagious” in one of the interludes and even references Kelly Price and what happened in “Down Low”.